Session 1: June 12 & 13

-In the Level 1 camp, students learn to suture, intubate a patient, type blood, mix medications, start an IV, triage patients, take blood pressures, and harvest a cornea from a human eye.
+Students who have not attended one of our camps before are eligible to apply for our Level 1 camp.
+This provides hands-on medical experiences where students learn to suture, intubate a patient, type blood, mix medications, start an IV, triage patients, take blood pressures, and harvest a cornea from a human eye.

-Students must be age 13 to be eligible for the Level 1 medical camp.

-In our Level 2 camp, students have the chance to apply a cast to their partner’s arm and remove it using the cast saw, extricate a patient from a vehicle using a cervical collar and backboard, practice injections and phlebotomy, and learn to place internal sutures and close skin incisions using staples.
-Students must have participated in a Level 1 camp in a prior year to be eligible for the Level 2 medical camp.
-Fauquier Health past Medical Camp photos:
+Students who have attended a Level 1 camp in a previous year are eligible for our Level 2 camp.
+Students in this camp have the chance to apply a cast to their partner’s arm and remove it using the cast saw, extricate a patient from a vehicle using a cervical collar and backboard, practice injections and phlebotomy, and learn to place internal sutures and close skin incisions using staples.